fossunited/falcon/README.md

 It uses websockets for bidrectional communication and can support interactive applications with support for keyboard and mouse.

+## Requirements

+LiveCode runs on any unix computer and the following software are required.

+* Python 3
+* Docker

 ## The Setup

 Step 1: Clone the repository